Thertzlor/Revenant/wiki/_Macro_Overview.md

 If set to `true` pressing any other button will cause the macro's execution to stop.
 When set to `false` the macro keeps playing even while other macros execute.

-The default value of this option is set according to the [defaultThreadCancel]() option, with the exception of async function macros which are never fragile unless the option is explicitly set on the macro directly.
+The default value of this option is set according to the [fragileThreads]() option, with the exception of async function macros which are never fragile unless the option is explicitly set on the macro directly.

 This option has no effect for sequence macros that are nested within another sequence.